JaytirthJOSHI/BusyBob/README.md

 - Create an issue on GitHub
 - Email: support@mindful-student.app (if you set this up)

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.

+## Acknowledgements

+- Timezone data provided by the [World Time API](http://worldtimeapi.org/).

 ---

 **Made with ❤️ for students who want to be more mindful and productive**